peaceroad/vsce-p7d-markdown-it-figure-with-p-caption/README.md

 # vsce-p7d-markdown-it-figure-with-p-caption README

-For a paragraph with one only image, a table or a code block, and by writing a caption paragraph immediately before or after, they are converted into the figure element with the figcaption element.
+For a paragraph with one only image, a table or a code block　or a blockquote, and by writing a caption paragraph immediately before or after, they are converted into the figure element with the figcaption element.

 1. Add width and height attributes in img elements.
 2. Check that the element: one image only paragraph, table, code block, samp block ,and video.